PayamZohari/CovidDataPipeline/README.md

-# CovidDataPipeline
+# Overview
-This project is part of Mofid Securities Interview task which aimes to design and implement a data pipeline for Covid-19 cases in U.S.A
+This project is part of Mofid Securities Interview task which aimes to design and implement a data pipeline to collect, ingestion, store, process and finally visualize statistics regarding Covid-19 cases in U.S.A.
+The pipeline is illustrated in the diagram below:

 ![data pipeline overview.png](plots/data%20pipeline%20overview.png)

+# Entities

+## Elastic ( dockerized ):
+data source

+## Apache Airflow ( dockerized ):
+scheduler and orchestrator

+## Postures ( dockerized ):
+OLTP Data warehouse

+## metabase ( dockerized ):
+Visualization and dashboarding

+#Steps

+1. Capture & Ingest

+In this section, collected covid-related records of data from hospitals which are gathered in a .csv file are provided and to persist it more seamlessly, I have implemented a python job ( ingest_elastic_to_csv.py ) Which reads data (batchwise) from csv file and inserts to elastic.

+To avoid data loss and inconsistency, after each insert, checkpoints the offset to a .Jason file and at the beginning of next batch, it reads the checkpoint to read from next offset.

 sample output of ingestion process: